 - By raising awareness of LGBT+ issues and supporting staff training and information sessions each year.

 - By working alongside, supporting and advising management and staff on LGBT+ workplace issues.

 - By working alongside other employers in Northern Ireland as part of the Stonewall Diversity Champions Network and the Working With Pride Network in the Greater Belfast Area.

-- By working alongside community support organisations such as The Rainbow Project and SAIL NI.
+- By working alongside community support organisations such as The Rainbow Project.